Pachysphinx occidentalis (Hy. Edwards, 1875)

 Photograph copyright: Merrill A. Peterson

 Pachysphinx occidentalis is one of our largest moths (FW length 57–62 mm)—likely the heaviest—and has light olive-gray or olive-tan forewings and dark wine-red hindwings with a black and blue mark at the anal angle.
 The forewing outer margin is strongly and evenly scalloped.
-The wing base medial to the median line is a light shade of the ground color, the lateral median area is dark olive, and the outer wing is intermediate with various shades of blue-gray and olive between the lines.
+The forewing base medial to the median line is a light shade of the ground color, the lateral median area is dark olive, and the outer forewing is intermediate with various shades of blue-gray and olive between the lines.
 The median line is nearly perpendicular to the base, with teeth lateral on the veins.
 The postmedial line has several components, all gently scalloped.
 The discal spot is relatively small, yellowish white without a darker outline.
 The anterior and central hindwing is wine red, most vivid at the base.
 The medial and posterior portion is light tan with a large black and light blue mark at the anal angle.
 The black portion of this mark is divided into two nearly equal intensity anterior and posterior transverse lines.
 The head and thorax are olive-gray.
 The antenna is club-like.

 This species can be identified by its massive size, olive color, and wine-red hindwing with parallel black marks at the anal angle.
 It is only likely to be confused with Pachysphinx modesta where the ranges of these species approach each other in the northern Columbia Basin and near the Rocky Mountains.
 The most consistent difference between them is the shape and relative strength of the hindwing black marks.
 The anterior mark of P. modesta is darker than the posterior mark and has a triangular shape, unlike the two similar marks of P. occidentalis.
 The larvae of these species are also different in several respects (Hodges 1971; Tuttle 2007).